PIC microcontrollers: In-circuit debugging

 All newer PIC devices feature an ICD (in-circuit debugging) interface, built into the CPU core, that allows for interactive debugging of the program in conjunction with MPLAB IDE.
 MPLAB ICD and MPLAB REAL ICE debuggers can communicate with this interface using the ICSP interface.

 This debugging system comes at a price however, namely limited breakpoint count (1 on older devices, 3 on newer devices), loss of some I/O (with the exception of some surface mount 44-pin PICs which have dedicated lines for debugging) and loss of some on-chip features.

 Some devices do not have on-chip debug support, due to cost or lack of pins.
 Some larger chips also have no debug module.
 To debug these devices, a special -ICD version of the chip mounted on a daughter board which provides dedicated ports is required.
 Some of these debug chips are able to operate as more than one type of chip by the use of selectable jumpers on the daughter board.
-This allows broadly identical architectures that do not feature all the on chip peripheral devices to be replaced by a single -ICD chip.
-For example: the 12F690-ICD will function as one of six different parts each of which features one, some or all of five on chip peripherals.
+This allows broadly identical architectures that do not feature all the on-chip peripheral devices to be replaced by a single -ICD chip.
+For example: the 16F690-ICD will function as one of six different parts, each of which features none, some or all of five on-chip peripherals.